briandenicola/eShopOnAKS/docs/prerequisites.md

     * `task up`                 : Creates Azure infrastructure and deploys application code
     * `task update-firewalls`   : Update firewall rules for Keyvault, AKS, and ACR
     * `task status`             : Get the status of the AKS cluster resources
+    * `task restart`            : Performs a rollout restart on all deployments in eshop namespace

 ## Code
 * Clone the eShop Source repository: `git clone https://github.com/briandenicola/eshop`